HongfengCai/khacupuncture/README.md

-# khacupuncture
+Project name: khacupuncture
+Members: Hua, Hong, Kyle
-Group collaboration to create a website around the topic of Acupuncture
+Group collaboration to create a website around the topic of Acupuncture.